INTERVIEW WITH NATE SIPE FROM PERT NEAR SANDSTONE

 NATE: There are many players that I would love to sit down with to make some music.
 For instance, Dan Gellert is an amazing fiddle and banjo player from Ohio.
 He has a great bluesy style that really inspires me.

 Brad Leftwich is the current master of the Appalachian style fiddle that is common today, learned directly from the sources.
-Norman Blake is a phenomenal singer, mandolinist, guitarist and songwriter in the folk and bluegrass tradition who has also collaborated with other heros of mine, such as John Hartford.
+Norman Blake is a phenomenal singer, mandolinist, guitarist, and songwriter in the folk and bluegrass tradition who has also collaborated with other heroes of mine, such as John Hartford.

 NATE: The point for me in which I felt I arrived as a musician was when I quit my corporate job to work at a guitar shop and prioritized playing in my band.

-One of my favorite things is to take a cabin retreat or hole up for an entire couple days working on new songs and brainstorming lyrics.
-Some great ideas have come from that, and less annoyed band mates.
+One of my favorite things is to take a cabin retreat or hole up for an entire couple of days working on new songs and brainstorming lyrics.
+Some great ideas have come from that, and less annoying bandmates.

 NATE: Garrison Keillor‘s A Prairie Home Companion was a big influence on me hearing the music early on.
 Many ventures to the public library and finding folk music and string bands led to my deeper love of the music.

 Seminal influences on our band specifically are the Garcia/Grisman albums and the Old and In The Way band, also the New Lost City Ramblers.
 I would propose that more important than these groups is the local Minnesota music community which embraced us, inspired us, and has kept us making music for so long.
-It is a great legacy spanning from the folk revival in the 60’s and generations following with a collection of players who are really world class.
+It is a great legacy spanning from the folk revival in the ’60s and generations following with a collection of really world-class players.

 NATE: It has about doubled since year one, this year I project 6-7000.